lighthouse-labs/gitbook-node-chat-tutorial/content/part2/client-js.md

 # JavaScript in the Browser

-Let's add some behavior to your web page so it works.
-That's where JavaScript (JS) comes in.
+Let's add some behavior to our web page so it works.
+As mentioned previously, that's where JavaScript (JS) comes in.

 ## Step 1